loopbackio/loopback.io/pages/en/lb2/Accessing-related-models.md

 * `/api/users/:id/projects/count` - related model method is `\_\_count\_\_projects`

 {% include important.html content="

-If a model has a `DENY ALL` permission (for example a built-in model such as the User model), but related models have no ACLs, the related models will still not be accessible through the User model.
+If a model has a `DENY ALL` permission (for example a built-in model such as the User model), but related models have no ACLs,the related models will still not be accessible through the User model.
 So, for example, even if the books model's default ACL is `ALLOW $authenticated` for `GET /books`, the route `GET /user/{id}/books` default will still be DENY ALL.
 " %}

 To configure access control to such routes, set the permission on the related model methods in the model definition JSON file.
 For example, the ACL for the User model definition JSON file (`user.json`) for these routes might look like this, for example:

-**/common/models/user.json**
+{% include code-caption.html content="/common/models/user.json" %}
 ```javascript
 "acls": [{
   "principalType": "ROLE",